DANS-KNAW/dans-datastation-architecture/docs/datastation.md

 ### dd-dataverse-authenticator

-A proxy that authenticates clients on behalf of Dataverse, using the basic auth protocol.
+A proxy that authenticates clients on behalf of Dataverse, using the basic auth protocol or a Dataverse API token.
 It is used by [dd-sword2](#dd-sword2) to authenticate its clients by their Dataverse account credentials.

 | Docs                                         | Code                                                                      |
 |----------------------------------------------|---------------------------------------------------------------------------|